haohcraft/haohcraft.github.io/pages/2016-02-23-testing-react-component-takeaway/index.md

 ### Goal

-To verify the existence of the test target
+To verify the existence of the test target base on the prop/state data

 ### Tool